Jay-Farrow/Jay-Farrow/README.md

 - Passionate about learning, in particular learning new skills involving technology.
 - Knowledgeable on the fundamentals of Data Engineering, Data Analysis, and Python Programming.
 - I'm currently learning more about python programming.

+## Python Projects

+My python projects are located in this reposiorty (https://github.com/Jay-Farrow/python-projects)